SteeltoeOSS/Documentation/docs/3-connectors/oauth.md

 ### Add NuGet Reference

-To use the OAuth connector, you need to add a reference to the appropriate [Steeltoe Connector NuGet package](#add-nuget-references).
+To use the OAuth connector, you need to add a reference to the appropriate Steeltoe connector NuGet package.

 ### Configure Settings